-Judas Iscariot suffered a painful regret after his betrayal to Jesus.
+Judas Iscariot also suffered from a painful regret after his betrayal to Jesus.
 He was one of the disciples of Jesus who dined and wined with him (Matthew 26:23-25).
 He was the treasurer of the group (John 12:6).
 He knew more about Jesus than the outsiders.
-He knew what Jesus looked like and he was willing to point him out to the chief priests (Mathew 26:14-15, 47-49).
-But he made a grievous mistake.
-He sold out and handed an innocent man over to the injustice of men.
-When he realized the error of his way, it was too late to rectify it.
+He knew what Jesus looked like and he was willing to identify him with a kiss and hand him over to the chief priests (Mathew 26:14-15, 47-49).
+Judas made a grievous mistake.
+He sold out and handed an innocent man over to the injustice of man.
+He betrayed his beloved cousin and sold his conscience for a pittance.
+Judas realized the error of his way and it was too late to rectify it.
 The Bible says that’ Judas Iscariot was gripped with so much remorse that he returned the thirty pieces of silver to the chief priests and the elders, saying; ‘I have sinned by betraying innocent blood’ (Mathew 27:3-5).
 After the deed was done, he went on and hung himself.

 Everybody knew Peter loved Jesus.
 He would do anything for Jesus.
 He was the one who blurted out to Jesus, You are the Christ, the son of the living God (Matthew 16:16).
 He was the same disciple who said to Jesus, Lord if it is really you, command me to come to you on the water (Matthew 14:28).
 He himself said if all the disciples fall away from Jesus, he would never fall away.
 He said even if I have to die with you, I will never deny you (Matthew 26:33-35).
 That was the extent of his love for Jesus.
 Yet he denied Jesus three times at the point of his death.
 He too was gripped with so much regret that he wept bitterly (Matthew 26:58-75).
 Thankfully Peter did not hang himself and Christ forgave him.